I don't see how something like this could have passed through peoples eye's

 To love someone is something that you alone can gain easily but to make someone you love to reciprocate your feelings needs hard work, sometimes it can be mutual but that's not always the case.
 "Semete, ano yuki no you ni" or "At least, like that snow" is a manga about the bitter-sweet fleeting love story of Shiroyama Yuki which in my opinion stands for "Snow of the White Mountain", even though the doujinshi is short, it was still able to deliver the feelings and emotions in a fleeting moment just like fireworks.
 It will make you realize how great it is to be in

 love with someone. this is a must read, with only 37 pages, it worth the time bruh, trust me.

 Semete, Ano Yuki no You ni, is a 2010 doujinshi by Fujimari.

 This reading tells a short, conclusive young romance story.
 It is difficult diving into the plot without making spoilers, so we will get away with the very summary of MAL: "A bittersweet story of young love".

 To say something, the story is not extremely thrilling but it manages to get you into it thanks to the relatable setting, adequate pace and themes of the story.
-One of those cases when you know you are reading something you might have already read or seen somewhere else but dont care because of the high quality of the material.
+One of those cases when you know you are reading something you might have already read or seen somewhere else but dont care because of the high quality

 Design, composition and all related to the art are quite good.
 I am not really into the doujinshi scene so i dont know how this work should rank, but nevertheless is narratively profficient.
 Not really complex, with perhaps an excesive absence of backgrounds at times, but still appealing and pretty adequate considering the nature of the story.